lasangainc/GPT-me-core/README.md

-# A prototype of what will eventually be GPTme.
+# The core of GPTme
-This project is unfinished, and in pre-alpha stages so please expect broken/missing features.
+This is the very base of GPTme - an app in production.